JiayiJoyce/SOCS0100-firstassignment/README.md

 # First-Summative-Assignment

-><span style="background-color:rgba(255, 19, 167, 0.8)">First summative assignment for the SOCS0100 module.</span>
+> First summative assignment for the SOCS0100 module.
 >
->R script which processes and visualise data from the [share of the population with access to electricity and clean fuels for cooking](https://github.com/owid/owid-datasets/blob/master/datasets/Number%20of%20people%20with%20and%20without%20energy%20access%20(OWID%20based%20on%20World%20Bank%2C%202021)/Number%20of%20people%20with%20and%20without%20energy%20access%20(OWID%20based%20on%20World%20Bank%2C%202021).csv) dataset (World Bank, 2021)
+> R script which processes and visualise data from the [share of the population with access to electricity and clean fuels for cooking](https://github.com/owid/owid-datasets/blob/master/datasets/Number%20of%20people%20with%20and%20without%20energy%20access%20(OWID%20based%20on%20World%20Bank%2C%202021)/Number%20of%20people%20with%20and%20without%20energy%20access%20(OWID%20based%20on%20World%20Bank%2C%202021).csv) dataset (World Bank, 2021)

-> <span style="background-color:rgba(255, 19, 167, 0.8)">Specifically, this R script does the following:
+[Specifically, this R script does the following:]{style="background:#fdbfff"}

->
-><span style="background-color:rgba(255, 19, 167, 0.8)">1.
-Tidies the dataset
->2.
-Produce a refined dataset
+[1.
+Performs three data-wrangling task to produce a refined dataset]{style="background:#fdbfff"}

->3.
-Produces three data visualisation using ggplot2
+[2.
+Produces reproducible data visualisation based on the refined dataset]{style="background:#fdbfff"}

 ## How to use
-<span style="color: rgba(255, 125, 170, 0.8);">Do we need to include the == database == in the zip file that we hand in as well?</span>

 ## How users can get started with the project

-<span style="color: rgba(255, 125, 170, 0.8);">Do I need to include the ==packages== that needs to be installed, or do I only need to include it in the code base? </span>
+> [!IMPORTANT] \> You need to download the [share of the population with access to electricity and clean fuels for cooking](https://github.com/owid/owid-datasets/blob/master/datasets/Number%20of%20people%20with%20and%20without%20energy%20access%20(OWID%20based%20on%20World%20Bank%2C%202021)/Number%20of%20people%20with%20and%20without%20energy%20access%20(OWID%20based%20on%20World%20Bank%2C%202021).csv) dataset and importing it into your directory in order to run the r-script

+To install it, simply download the dataset in the link, then drag it into your `./obsidian/themes` folder

 ## Where users can get help with your project

 ## Who maintains and contributes to the project
-<span style="color: rgba(255, 125, 170, 0.8);"> How to make acknowledgment ?
-Do we need to do it in the read me file- like acknowledging the data base?
-Many instructions on how to write Read me file talked about including ==licence== is that something that we need to do?</span>

-- is there any examplar database?
+I, an anonymous student, composed this r-script with knowledge learned in SOCS0100.
+I critically engaged with ChatGPT during the process of code refining and editing.